Henningson/HLEDataset/README.md

 This repository contains the human-laser endoscopic dataset proposed in the Paper **Real-Time 3D Reconstruction of Human Vocal Folds via High-Speed Laser-Endoscopy**.
 It contains 10 high-speed in-vivo endoscopy videos of human vocal folds during phonation, that were captured using a 4000 FPS camera.
 While recording, a laser projection unit projected a symmetric 18 by 18 laser grid pattern into the laryngeal area.
 For further information about the system used to record these videos, please have a look at the paper: <a href="https://www.mdpi.com/2076-3417/7/6/600">Endoscopic laser-based 3d imaging for functional voice diagnostics</a> by Semmler et al.
+**We are currently in the process of including the silicone vocal fold data presented in the paper in this repository as well.
+Please be patient.**

 This is a joint work of the <a href="https://www.lgdv.tf.fau.de/">Chair of Visual Computing</a> of the Friedrich-Alexander University of Erlangen-Nuremberg and the <a href="https://www.hno-klinik.uk-erlangen.de/phoniatrie/">Phoniatric Division</a> of the University Hospital Erlangen.